 - Further, the advice should utilise and build upon the conclusions of the Board’s recent review of Australia’s debt/equity rules and its consultation with businesses about their perspective on the G20 / OECD BEPS Action Plan.

 - The Board is requested to report to Government by March 2016 to allow this issue to be considered as part of the 2016 Budget.

-The Chair of the Board, Mr Michael Andrew, announced the release of the Discussion Paper [PDF 1.23MB | RTF 4.04MB].
-The Board developed this Discussion Paper to invite submissions and facilitate stakeholder consultation on the issues raised in accordance with the terms of reference given for the review.
-The Board requested that submissions to this review be made by 15 January 2016.
+The Chair of the Board, Mr Michael Andrew, announced the release of the Consultation Paper [PDF 1.23MB | RTF 4.04MB].
+The Board developed this Consultation Paper to invite submissions and facilitate stakeholder consultation on the issues raised in accordance with the terms of reference given for the review.
+Submissions to the review closed 15 January 2016.

 Board’s Report on the implementation of the OECD hybrid mismatch rules